defo-project/.github/profile/README.md

 | nginx | ![nginx packages.yaml](https://github.com/defo-project/nginx/actions/workflows/packages.yaml/badge.svg) | [workflow link](https://github.com/defo-project/nginx/actions/workflows/packages.yaml) |

 For packages where our ECH code has already been upstreamed, we also have a daily check that those build and pass a basic ECH test.

-Packages with our ECH code already upstreamed:
+So far, that's just for ``curl``:

 | Package  | 'Builder' status | Details |
 |--|--|--|